Mert1980/diy-wiki/data/home.md

 # Welcome!

-This is your own wiki.
+This is my wiki.
+My name is Mert.

-This is how you change stuff!!
+You can type anything here

 Here's the [about](about) page.